Skip to Content

 Therefore, because the players are now spread apart with good spacing across the court, it could be quite challenging for the opposing defense to set effective traps.

-Following that action, 4 receives the ball from 3 while 1 continues to move into the frontcourt.
+To execute the general action, 3 dribbles down the middle towards the frontcourt.
+Following that, 4 receives the ball from 3 while 1 continues to move into the frontcourt.

 Next, 1 receives the ball from 4 and from that point, 2 could move to the left side wing or left side corner.

-Additionally, 4 has the option to cut towards the right side wing, right side corner, or right side low post area.
+Additionally, 4 has the option to cut towards the wing, corner, or low post area on the right side of the court.

-After all of that transpires, 1 could dribble towards the top and execute the team’s offensive sets or strategies.
+After all of that transpires, 1 could dribble towards the top and execute set plays or strategies.